SamuelDataE/Scraping_MortageInterestRate/01-Webscraper.io/1Webscraper.io_Generali.md

 - The header should appear only once.
 - If there's no number in column E, the row should be deleted.
+- If there's no figure in column D, the row should be deleted.
 - Duplicate rows should be removed.
 <br><br>
 ![Alt Image Text](./Images/WS_Setup662.png "Setupxx")